 Oral antibiotics cannot be tolerated (eg, because of vomiting).

-Oral antibiotics cannot be absorbed (eg, because of malabsorption after intestinal surgery).
+Oral antibiotics are poorly absorbed (eg, because of malabsorption after intestinal surgery, impaired intestinal motility [eg, due to opioid use]).

-Patients are critically ill, possibly impairing GI tract perfusion or making even the brief delay with oral administration detrimental.
+Patients are critically ill, possibly impairing gastrointestinal tract perfusion or making even the brief delay with oral administration detrimental.

 Doses and scheduling of antibiotics may need to be adjusted for the following:

-Patients with renal failure (see Table: Usual Doses of Commonly Prescribed Antibiotics)
+Patients with renal failure (see table Usual Doses of Commonly Prescribed Antibiotics Usual Dosages of Commonly Prescribed Antibiotics[a] )

 Patients with hepatic insufficiency (most commonly for cefoperazone, chloramphenicol, metronidazole, rifabutin, and rifampin)